stjude-rust-labs/wdl/.github/pull_request_template.md

 - [ ] You have run `wdl-gauntlet --refresh` to ensure that all of the rules added/removed are now reflected in the baseline configuration file (`Gauntlet.toml`).
+- [ ] You have run `wdl-gauntlet --refresh --arena` to ensure that all of the rules added/removed are now reflected in the baseline configuration file (`Arena.toml`).

 END SECTION -->